borovelli/Maud/src/help/readme.txt

 Maud Version notes:

+(2/04/2015):    2.57.
+The "Montparnasse" release.
+								Should say everything.....
+								Switched to java 1.7 as a requirement.

 (7/26/2015):    2.56.
 The "Insomnia" release.
 								I like when is only the computer not sleeping...
 								Corrected a bug for tensor homogenization when using spherical